buffer/thug/doc/source/api.rst

             """
             analyze

-            This method is called when the ThugAPI subclass is called and MUST be implemented.
-This method can reference just the 'args' class attribute.
+            This method is implicitely called when the ThugAPI instance is directly called (take a look at thug/thug.py for an example).
+It is a good practice to implement this method in any case as entry point and invoke it directly or by calling the instance (in such case implementing it is mandatory) on your requirements.
+This method can reference just  the (optional) 'args' attribute.
 Returning something from this method is up to you if needed.
             """